QloudNetwork/qloud-integrations/qloud-next/README.md

 The [middleware](https://nextjs.org/docs/advanced-features/middleware) redirects unauthenticated requests to Qloud's login page if `authRequired` is set to `true`.
-This makes sense if you are using "[required authentication](https://docs.qloud.network/configuration/authentication-mode)" for your site.
-If you are using "optional authentication", you should set this option to `false`.
+This makes sense if you are using [required authentication](https://docs.qloud.network/configuration/authentication-mode) for your site.
+If you are using [optional authentication](https://docs.qloud.network/configuration/authentication-mode), you should set this option to `false`.

 The middleware also registers a `logoutUrlPath` (by default `/logout`).
 You can link there to log out an authenticated user.
 It takes care for you to redirect to https://login.loqal.host for local development.